Ranking the Top 5 Running Backs for the 2023 NFL Season

 The 2023 NFL season will be here before you know it.
 Along with the quest for the Lombardi Trophy kicking off in earnest, debates over the best players in the NFL will begin anew.

-As training camps opening and the Detroit Lions vs. Kansas City Chiefs on opening night getting closer by the day, Heavy is taking a deep-dive into every position in an ongoing series ranking the top-5 players in the NFL, by position, for the upcoming 2023 campaign.
+As training camps open and the Detroit Lions vs. Kansas City Chiefs‘ opening night matchup gets closer by the day, Heavy is taking a positional deep dive in an ongoing series ranking the top five NFL players by position for the upcoming 2023 campaign.

 1. Saquon Barkley, New York Giants